BackDances by Jill Lawrence

 Jill lived at Winchcombe in the Cotswolds.
 She died a few years ago.
 She danced and played her squeezebox at Cheltenham, also attended Gloucester County Club and occasionally called there.

 Marge Hendy tells me that Jill played the concertina, which explains why she probably didn't think in terms of chords — I've added my own chords to her tunes on my website.
-I agree that Jill was ahead of her time and I really like some of her dances, though I don't think her tunes are as good.
+I agree that Jill was ahead of her time and I really like some of her dances, though I don't think her tunes are nearly as good — and because she didn't think in terms of chords I find some of them very difficult to chord!
 If you have more information about Jill, please Contact me.

 I rather suspect she produced “one book”, but it evolved as she wrote new dances and just added them to her master copy so next time she ran off some photocopies the “one book” expanded.